Abruz-plotz/SQL-Business-analysis/README.md

   group by PreferredPaymentMode
   order by No_of_Customers_Used DESC limit 1;

-<h5> Analysis No.6 :-</h5> Total order amount hike from last year for customers who are single and prefer mobile phones for ordering.
+**Analysis No.6 :-** Total order amount hike from last year for customers who are single and prefer mobile phones for ordering.

 ```sql
 Select sum(OrderAmountHikeFromlastYear) as Total_Order_Amount_Hike from customer_churn